-Due to the coronavirus pandemic, the pet parlours have closed and mobile dog groomers are like gold dust...
 Are you one of the many people who has a dog that requires regular grooming?
-If so, we have complied some easy grooming tips to help keep your dog comfortable in their coat during quarantine.
+If so, we have compiled some easy grooming tips to help keep your dog comfortable in their coat this summer.

 Depending on what breed of dog you own will determine what kind of grooming process you need to take.
 There are numerous cut types you can achieve, much like us when we visit the hairdresser.
 To keep things simple, we are going to stick to the popular 'kennel cut'.
 The kennel cut is the typical shave that leaves around half an inch of hair covering your dog's body.